aayushsoni4/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 This project is a movie recommendation system that utilizes machine learning techniques to suggest the top 10 similar movies based on a user-selected movie.
-The system employs collaborative filtering and content-based filtering methods to provide personalized movie recommendations to the users.
+The system employs content-based filtering methods to provide personalized movie recommendations to the users.

 ## Introduction